How more testing can — and can’t — help Minnesota reopen its economy

 What is proposed though is not random testing designed to discover the true number of infections, it is testing as a precursor to tracing and isolating.
 This is what South Korea did with such success, without locking down.
 But that doesn’t mean that simply copying that strategy will do much good here.

-But state officials suggest that something like 513,600 Minnesotans have been or are infected with Covid-19.
+But state officials suggest that something like 513,600 Minnesotans have been or are infected with COVID-19.
 Even if it is half that, 256,800, can we identify all of them?
 If we do, can we trace all their contacts?
 If we can, can we quarantine them all?
 To ask the question is to answer it.
-Quite simply, if the state officials are right about a case-to-infections ratio of 1%, Gov. Walz is not going to be able to test, trace, and isolate.
+Quite simply, if the state officials are right about a case-to-infections ratio of one percent, Walz is not going to be able to test, trace, and isolate.